mrocklin/matrix-algebra/README.md

     X is symmetric , Y is orthogonal

-We group these predicates into contexts (here called Facts) and declares rules like the following
+We group these predicates into contexts (here called Facts) and declare rules like the following

     ceq Facts => X Y is invertible = true if Facts => X is invertible